-Not only does the Rosenbach contain original drawings from Maurice Sendack’s Where the Wild Things Are, a rare 15th century Book of Magic, and manuscripts and letters from Charles Dickens, but it is also home to 100 pages of Bram Stoker’s notes for Dracula.
+The Rosenbach contains a rare 15th century Book of Magic, and manuscripts and letters from Charles Dickens.
+However, it’s also home to 100 pages of Bram Stoker’s personal notes for his masterpiece, Dracula.

-What’s even better, sign up for a “Hands On Tour,” and you can hold select pieces of aforementioned literary history in your hot little hands.
+What’s even better, you can sign up for a “Hands On Tour.”
+These special events allow you to hold select pieces of aforementioned literary history in your hot little hands.
 Hands On Tours Fri, Sun.
 3-4pm.
 Library hours – Tues/Fri noon-5, Wed/Thurs noon-8pm, Sat/Sun noon-6pm.

 Best Restaurants in Haunted Philadelphia PA

 EAT: Butcher and Singer